biolink/biolink-model/docs/associated_with_likelihood_of.md

 # Relation: associated_with_likelihood_of

 A a relationship that holds between two concepts represented by variables for which a statistical  dependence is demonstrated, wherein the state or value of one variable predicts the future state  or value of the other.
-E.g. the statement “An Atrial Fibrillation (Afib) diagnosis is associated  with likelihood of a Myocardial Infarction (MI) diagnosis” asserts that the state of having Afib  is associated with an increased or decreased likelihood that a patient will later exhibit MI.
+E.g. the statement “An Atrial Fibrillation (Afib) diagnosis is associated  with likelihood of a Myocardial Infraction (MI) diagnosis” asserts that the state of having Afib  is associated with an increased or decreased likelihood that a patient will later exhibit MI.

 URI: [biolink:associated_with_likelihood_of](https://w3id.org/biolink/vocab/associated_with_likelihood_of)